-- Allow Campus Housing or its contractors to enter the room to inspect and make necessary repairs.
+- Allow University Housing or its contractors to enter the room to inspect and make necessary repairs.

-- Use bathroom fans while showering or bathing, and to report to Campus Housing of any non-working fan.
+- Use bathroom fans while showering or bathing, and to report to University Housing of any non-working fan.

-- Use exhaust fans whenever cooking, dishwashing or cleaning, and to report to Campus Housing of any non-working fan.
+- Use exhaust fans whenever cooking, dishwashing or cleaning, and to report to University Housing of any non-working fan.

-- Notify Campus Housing of any problems with the air-conditioning or heating systems.
+- Notify University Housing of any problems with the air-conditioning or heating systems.

 University of Louisville Physical Plant will take reasonable steps to see that HVAC systems are operating properly and capable of maintaining temperatures at 73 degrees.
 Physical Plant will check and perform filter changes in fan coil units at least every 6 months.
 Physical Plant also will investigate and monitor the mechanical rooms, basements and sub-basements, as well as the underground tunnel system for any moisture concerns bi-weekly.
 Physical Plant will respond to reports of water leaks and intrusion when notified by the Housing staff.

 University of Louisville Department of Environmental Health & Safety (DEHS) will work with Housing and Physical Plant as needed to perform resident and staff interviews and indoor air quality investigations to develop a plan to assist in locating and re-mediating the sources of residents’ IAQ concerns.

 Campus Residents' Responsibilities